 As discussed in Note 13 to the financial statements, the County has not recorded a liability for other postemployment benefits in the business-type activities and Correctional Facility Fund and, accordingly, has not recorded an expense for the current period change in that liability.
-Accounting principles generally accepted in the United States of America require that other postemployment benefits attributable to employee services already rendered be accrued as liabilities and expenses as employees earn the rights to the benefits, which would increase the liabilities, reduce the net position and change the expenses of the business-type activities and Correctional Facility Fund.
-The amount by which this departure would affect the liabilities, net position and expenses of the business-type activities is not reasonably determinable.
+Accounting principles generally accepted in the United States of America require that other postemployment benefits attributable to employee services already rendered and that are not contingent on a specific event that is outside the control of the employer and employee be accrued as liabilities and expenses as employees earn the rights to the benefits, which would increase the liabilities, reduce the net position and change the expenses of the business-type activities and Correctional Facility Fund.
+The amount by which this departure would affect the liabilities, net position and expenses of the business-type activities and the Correctional Facility Fund is not reasonably determinable.